ceph/ceph/doc/cephfs/cephfs-shell.rst

 put
 ---

-Copy a file/directory to Ceph Filesystem from Local Filesystem.
+Copy a file/directory to Ceph File System from Local File System.

 Usage :